agsb/jelly/documents/LogBook.md

 Now, the core of Jelly is formed by 3 x AT28C16 eeproms (3 x 24 pins), 3 x 74HC574 latchs (3 x 20 pins), 1 x 74HC393 counter (1 x 14 pins), 1 x 74HC245 switch (1 x 14 pins), about 180/2 == 90 wirewrap lines.
 More connections for a 74HC74, a 74HC00, and clock circuit.

 Jelly must wait for device ends the processing of a requisition.
-How about implement a send, wait, continue protocol?
+How about implement a send, wait, continue protocol ?
+Or a hardware handshake ?

-The connector still have VCC, VSS, D0-D7, T0-T3,
+The connector between Jelly and devices must have VCC, VSS, D0-D7, T0-T3, and two more lines for handshake.
+A line for signaling a request for device (REQ), and a line for acknowledge from device (ACK).

 ### 24/08/2023